fbpx

 How To Turn Off Embedded Previews

 Also, do remember that the previews will automatically become Standard or Smart previews when going into the Develop window, as Lightroom cannot edit on an embedded preview.
-So, removing embedded previews is technically a bit debatable.
+So, removing embedded previews is not necessary in most cases.

 Continue Reading: